rust-tutorials/triangle-from-scratch/book_src/loading_opengl/win32.md

 # Expanding the "Cleaned Up" Win32 Example

-So for this, we'll be using the "cleaned up" Win32 example as our base, and then continuing on from there.
+For this lesson we'll be using the "cleaned up" Win32 example as our starting point.

 ## Device Context